This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 You will be taken to a room to rest until you are fully awake.
-Caregivers will monitor you closely for any problems.
+Healthcare providers will monitor you closely for any problems.
 They will check the catheter insertion site regularly for bleeding.
 You will also have EKG monitoring done to check your heart rate and rhythm.
-Do not get out of bed until your caregiver says it is okay.
+Do not get out of bed until your healthcare provider says it is okay.

 - Spirometry is a small device used to help keep your lungs clear.
 Breathe in with slow, deep breaths through the mouthpiece.
-Do this several times an hour as directed by your caregiver.
+Do this several times an hour as directed by your healthcare provider.

 - Rest and keep your leg straight for up to 6 hours, or as directed.
-Your caregiver will then ask you to walk, to prevent blood clots from forming.
+Your healthcare provider will then ask you to walk, to prevent blood clots from forming.